MetOffice/simulation-systems/source/WorkingPractices/planning_your_change.rst

   or non-existant?

-**Who will SciTech review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or to review every ticket that is being developed.
+**Who will SciTech review the change?** This is a useful consideration as not everyone who uses the repository has the knowledge or experience to review every ticket that is being developed.
 It can be worth identifying a SciTech reviewer before starting work to avoid having developed the ticket, only to find nobody is available to review it.